nus-cs2103-AY2021S1/tp/docs/tutorials/TracingCode.md

 title: "Tutorial: Tracing code"
 ---

-> Indeed, the ratio of time spent reading versus writing is well over 10 to 1.
+> Indeed, the ratio of date spent reading versus writing is well over 10 to 1.
 We are constantly reading old code as part of the effort to write new code. …​\[Therefore,\] making it easy to read makes it easier to write.
 >
 > —  Robert C. Martin Clean Code: A Handbook of Agile Software Craftsmanship